Corn Free Spiced Apple Pancakes

 Organic Cinnamon for dusting

 It’s simple.
-Combine the ingredients together, then cook pancakes as you normally would.
+First, combine your flax and water together and let them gel for at least 5 minutes.
+Next, combine all of the ingredients together, then cook pancakes as you normally would.
 In this case, I first started with a dark non-stick pan, and ended up burning every pancake.
 May they rest in peace.
 As I was cleaning up the mess, it dawned on me, a white non-stick.
 You see, last night I had to make some food for someone, and the chicken should have burned.
 But it didn’t!
 It was a ceramic white non-stick, and it handled the heat very differently.
 Wen I made pancakes in the white pan, it made ALL the difference in the world.
 You see, with these particular ingredients, often times the outsides burn before the middle can cook.
-Then pan gave the pancake the time it needed to come together much better.
+The white pan gave the pancake the time it needed to come together much better.

 For the topping, I opted to leave the apple raw, and cut small cubes, then dust with cinnamon and put a little maple butter on top.
 In this case, the crunch from the apple contrasted perfectly with the pancake.
 Enjoy!!